 - The premise of youtube series Henry Tumbleweed involves a trio of con artists breaking into the main character's house dressed as monsters in order to convince him that he is insane, and needs the help of an expensive psychiatrist, who is actually one of the con artists in disguise.

 - The guys at Rooster Teeth have been prone to do this to each other for kicks.
-Two known instances were when Burnie, Gavin and Jordan replied to Gus' IMs with quotation marks around their replies, driving Gus nuts as he was wondering how that was happening, and when Ryan rigged a buzzer under Gavin's desk.
+Two known instances were when Burnie, Gavin and Jordan replied to Gus' IMs with quotation marks around their replies, driving Gus nuts as he was wondering how that was happening, and when Ryan rigged a buzzer inside Gavin's desk (under the computer monitor).

 - In Ten Little Roosters, Barbara, the killer, reveals that she planted dolls of Michael and Gavin, the first two victims, in Ryan's room, making him think that he was suffering from a split personality and making him the killer.

-- Tried on Bruce Wayne in one episode of Batman Beyond.
+- Tried on Bruce Wayne in the Batman Beyond episode "Shriek".
 It didn't work because the "voices" called him Bruce, and his identity as the original Batman was so ingrained that he didn't even think of himself as Bruce Wayne anymore.
 (Although it did work in that it got him committed for a while, until the transmitter that was creating the "voices" was discovered.)

 - In Batman: The Animated Series, a pair of mooks try to drive the recuperating Ventriloquist insane so Scarface will emerge again.
 When Scarface finally surfaces, he starts a job and betrays them, telling them he was laying low and they forced him out early.